Korsani/shaped-pwgen/README.md

 You can specify length, number, and more (or less) secure passwords:

-	$ ./spwgen 128		# 128 char long
+	$ spwgen 128    # 128 char long
-	$ ./spwgen -n 128	# same, but password contain only numbers 0 to 9
+	$ spwgen -n 128 # same, but password contain only numbers 0 to 9
-	$ ./spwgen -s		# give me some special chars
+	$ spwgen -s     # give me some special chars
-	$ ./spwgen -s -12	# give me only 12, but secured
+	$ spwgen -s -12 # give me only 12, but secured
-	$ ./spwgen -f		# a full screen height of passwords
+	$ spwgen -f     # a full screen height of passwords
-	$ ./spwgen -k		# compute password size so that it's short BUT secure enough
+	$ spwgen -k     # compute password size so that it's short BUT secure enough
-	$ ./spwgen -x		# password will be hexa only
+	$ spwgen -xk    # password will secure and hexa only

 Password is considered weak if entropy is < 40 bits, and strong if entropy > 60 bits.
 This may (will) vary...